Harish-tig/Smart-Irrigation-System.-IOT-based/README.md

 # Smart-Irrigation-System.-IOT-based

 ## Overview
-Developed as a first-year engineering project, this smart irrigation system utilizes the ESP8266 microcontroller for efficient water management in agriculture.<br>This project could be controlled remotely from anywhere in the world using blynkIOt mobile application or Web page.
+Developed as a first-year engineering project, this smart irrigation system utilizes the ESP8266 microcontroller for efficient water management in agriculture.
+This project could be controlled remotely from anywhere in the world using blynkIOt mobile application or Web page.

 ## Features
 - **Real-time Monitoring:**